Shethpr16/assignment-01-bitsom_ba_2511356/part1-rdbms/normalization.md

 ## Normalization Justification

-At first glance, storing all information in a single table such as orders_flat.csv appears simpler.
-However, this design introduces significant data quality and maintenance problems.
+While keeping all information in a single table such as `orders_flat.csv` may appear simpler at first, the dataset clearly shows that this approach creates serious data quality and maintenance problems rather than reducing complexity.

-The dataset clearly demonstrates update anomalies.
-Sales representative office addresses and customer details are repeated across multiple rows.
-For example, the office address of Deepak Joshi appears with different spellings in different orders.
-If the office address changes, every related row must be updated, increasing the risk of inconsistency.

-Insert anomalies also exist.
-Product information such as product name, category, and price is only available when an order is placed.
-This makes it impossible to add new products to the system unless a dummy order is created, which is not a valid business process.

-Delete anomalies are equally problematic.
-If an order is removed, important information about customers or products may be lost entirely.
-For instance, deleting the only order containing a specific product would erase all records of that product.
+One major issue is **update anomalies** caused by repeated data.
+For example, the sales representative **Deepak Joshi (SR01)** appears in many orders, but his office address is stored with inconsistent spellings such as “Mumbai HQ, Nariman Point, Mumbai - 400021” and “Mumbai HQ, Nariman Pt, Mumbai - 400021.”
+Because the same information is duplicated across multiple rows, correcting or updating the address requires changing many records, increasing the risk of inconsistencies.

+The dataset also demonstrates **insert anomalies**.
+Product details like `product_name`, `category`, and `unit_price` exist only within order rows.
+As a result, a new product cannot be added to the system unless an order is created for it.
+For instance, the product **Webcam (P008)** appears only because it is associated with order **ORD1185**.
+This prevents the business from maintaining a clean product catalog independent of sales activity.

+Additionally, **delete anomalies** pose a serious risk.
+If an order is deleted—such as cancelling **ORD1185**—the only record of product **P008 (Webcam)** would be lost entirely.
+This unintended data loss makes the system unreliable.
-Normalizing the data to Third Normal Form resolves these issues by separating customers, products, sales representatives, and orders into independent tables.
-Each fact is stored once and referenced using foreign keys.
-This approach improves data integrity, supports safe updates and deletions, and allows the business to scale operations without introducing inconsistencies.

-Therefore, normalization is not over‑engineering in this case; it is essential for maintaining accurate, reliable, and scalable data systems.
+Normalizing the data into separate tables for customers, products, sales representatives, orders, and order items resolves these issues.
+Each fact is stored once and referenced through keys, improving data integrity, flexibility, and scalability.
+In this context, normalization is not over‑engineering; it is essential for accurate, maintainable, and trustworthy data management.